Main Second Level Navigation

 Each year, we invite residents, clinical fellows, physicians, allied health professionals, and community members, to name a few, to join our group of file review and interview volunteers.
 We also enlist the help of our current MD student representatives to recruit a diverse group of volunteers each year.

 When a space in the class becomes available, we contact the next person on the waitlist with an offer of admission.
 We will make repeated attempts to contact applicants from the waitlist who are being offered admission - we do not skip your name simply because we got your voicemail.
 Since we cannot predict how many additional offers may be necessary, or when they may be needed, we maintain a portion of the waitlist until the beginning of classes.
-Final notification to these candidates will be sent in September.
+Final notification to these candidates will be sent at the end of August.

 Can I take first or second year courses in my third or fourth year?